Merovius/merovius.github.io/content/posts/2022-05-13-calculating-type-sets.markdown

 One fact that helps us talk about hard problems, is that it turns out that there are some problems which are *as hard as possible* in NP.
-That means we were able to prove, that if you can solve one of these problems, you can use that to solve *any other problem in NP*.
+That means we were able to prove that if you can solve one of these problems you can use that to solve *any other problem in NP*.
 These problems are called “NP-complete”.

 That is, to be frank, plain magic and explaining it is far beyond my capabilities.
 But it helps us to tell if a given problem is hard, by doing it the other way around.
-If solving problem X would enable us to solve one of these NP-complete problems, then solving problem X is obviously itself NP-complete and therefore *probably very hard*.
+If solving problem X would enable us to solve one of these NP-complete problems then solving problem X is obviously itself NP-complete and therefore *probably very hard*.
 This is called a “proof by reduction”.

 One such problem, which is very often used to prove a problem is hard, is